crlandsc/tiny-audio-diffusion/README.md

 The purpose of this project is to provide access to stereo high-resolution (44.1kHz) conditional and unconditional audio waveform (1D U-Net) diffusion code for those interested in exploration but who have limited resources.
 There are many methods for audio generation on low-level hardware, but less so specifically for waveform-based diffusion.

-The repository is built heavily adapting code from Archinet's [audio-diffusion-pytorch](https://github.com/archinetai/audio-diffusion-pytorch) liary.
+The repository is built heavily adapting code from Archinet's [audio-diffusion-pytorch](https://github.com/archinetai/audio-diffusion-pytorch) libary.
 A huge thank you to [Flavio Schneider](https://github.com/flavioschneider) for his incredible open-source work in this field!

 ## Background